prettier/plugin-pug/docs/guide/pug-specific-options.md

 ```

 ::: warning
-This option is not yet available
+This option is not yet available.
 If you would like to offer this option, please let us know here [#167](https://github.com/prettier/plugin-pug/issues/167)
 :::